Georgetown Hoyas men's basketball: Ewing's Final Years as Coach: Historic Struggles

 The following season, the Hoyas were unable to build off their unlikely March run the prior season and suffered their worst season in school history.
 Georgetown lost all 19 conference games they played in 2021-22.
 They also set a school record for most losses in a season with 25, finishing the year at 6–25.
 The season ended with a 57–53 loss in the 2022 Big East tournament to Seton Hall.
 Despite some rumblings about his job security, Ewing was retained by the university for the following season.

-Despite some optimism with several high-impact transfers brought in over the off-season, the 2022–23 Hoyas failed to improve from the prior year's low.
+Despite high hopes for a team led by 5-star freshman Aminu Mohammed and several highly-touted transfers, the 2022–23 Hoyas failed to improve from the prior year's low.
 The team would lose its first 9 conference games, extending the record of consecutive conference game losses to 29, until they eventually beat DePaul 81–76 on January 24, at Capital One Arena.
 The Hoyas would only win more game after this point and finished the year at 7–25, matching the program's high water mark for losses, just set the previous season.
 The team lost in the 2023 Big East tournament 48–80 to Villanova.

 The following day, the university announced that Ewing would not return as coach, ending his six-year run at his alma mater.
 His Georgetown coaching career ended with a record of 75–109 (.408) and 28–81 (.257) in the Big East; both are the lowest winning percentages for a coach in the modern era of the program.

+Much of the relative failure of the Ewing era can be attributed to the coach’s outdated recruiting ideology.
+Ewing had a penchant for recruiting international players, specifically centers.
+This strategy can yield excellent results, such as when Ewing himself was signed out of Jamaica, and Michael Olowokandi, who (regardless of how his NBA career turned out) was a game changer as a walk on at Pacific.
+However, this strategy has inherent risks, and the Hoyas ended up holding the bag on players such as Qudus Wahab.
+Additionally, Ewing prioritised acquiring the top 4-5 star freshmen rather than developing depth, and thus wound up with rosters with considerable high-end talent but questionable depth.
+As a result of this policy, as well as some strategic ineptitude, the Hoyas would send several players to the NBA but never find sustained success.
+The most egregious example may be the 2018-2019 and 2019-2020 seasons, where over which span the Hoyas sent 5 players to the NBA; Omer Yurtseven, Mac McClung, James Akinjo, Myron Gardner, and Jamorko Pickett.
+Over the same span, the Hoyas went 14-22 in the Big East.